High Achieving Teachers Program

 Teach for Australia Program

-Since 2009, the Australian Government has supported the Teach for Australia program to provide an employment-based pathway into teaching.
-To date, the Government has committed support for ten cohorts of the program by providing more than $77 million in funding through past and present contracts spanning from 2008-09 to 2020-21.
-Thus far, the program has placed more than 650 teaching associates in more than 150 schools in Victoria, Tasmania, the Australian Capital Territory, the Northern Territory and Western Australia, filling hard-to-staff teaching positions, including in STEM subjects.
-Over 40 per cent of the associates have been placed in regional, rural and remote communities, while the remainder were placed in disadvantaged metropolitan schools.
+The Teach For Australia Program placed around 830 teaching associates in more than 180 schools in Victoria, Tasmania, the Australian Capital Territory, the Northern Territory and Western Australia, filling hard-to-staff teaching positions, including in STEM subjects.
+Over 40 per cent of the associates were placed in regional, rural and remote communities, while the remainder were placed in disadvantaged metropolitan schools.

 Read more about the program and request further information on the Teach for Australia website.

-The Government will commission an independent evaluation of all programs delivered under the 2018-19 Budget measure, the High Achieving Teachers Program.
-Evaluations are expected to be finalised in 2023.
+The Government will commission an independent evaluation of the High Achieving Teachers Program in 2021 - 2022.
+The evaluation is expected to be finalised in 2023.

 The Government has previously commissioned two evaluations of the Teach for Australia Program.

-The Australian Council for Educational Research (ACER) conducted an early evaluation of the Teach for Australian Program, delivered in three phases between 2010 and 2014.
+The Australian Council for Educational Research (ACER) conducted an early evaluation of the Teach for Australia Program, delivered in three phases between 2010 and 2014.
 Their evaluation reports are available below.